The Learning Community for Program Staff is Back!

 AmeriCorps program directors and staff used to have a thriving, nationwide listserv where ideas and resources could be easily shared.
 Thanks to a cadre of committed program staff from across the country, that list — AClist — is back!

-It AClist’s first year back, staff from nearly 300 programs and service commissions have joined!
+It AClist’s second year back, staff from nearly 400 programs and service commissions have joined!